MonoTech01/Networking-Labs/ACLs/Configure_Named_Standard_IPv4_PT.md

 # Verify
 All workstations can ping the Web Server, but only PC1 and the Web Server can ping the File Server.

-# Report - 100% Complete
+# Report - 100% Completion
 ![ACL_PT](/Images/PT_5.1.9_6.png)